 For you, this means less engagement with the teachers and the classroom community, simply because your child no longer requires it.
-Your child is dropped off and picked up at the entrance to the school or childcare, rather than the entrance to the class, further reducing contact with the teacher.
+Students are dropped off and picked up at the entrance to the school, rather than the entrance to the class, further reducing contact with the teacher.
 You are always welcome to schedule an observation or meetings with your child's teacher if you wish to know more about what's going on in the class.

 Read "Attention Parents: Do These 6 Things for a Successful Transition to Montessori Elementary" from Bergamo Montessori Schools for information on how you can make this transition easier for your child.